gregsamek/TinyNews/index.md

   m_model: 3.664
   l_model: 3.668
 ```
-The 59M model scores slightly better with its own prompts, but this is not at all significant:
+The 59M model scored slightly better with its own prompts, but this was not at all significant:

 ```
 l_model_self: 3.668